mauroprojetos/OpenSaber/readme.md

 An Open Saber electronics in action here: https://youtu.be/9_-Rfe4UBJM.

 ## Features:
 - Support for 3 LED RGB "any color" saber
 - Flash on clash
-- Motion and impact detection
+- Simple motion and impact detection
 - Sound font support
-- Constant (average) current to LEDs
+- Constant (average) current to LEDs, so that color & power stay constant with battery level changes
 - Battery level tracking and indicator
-- Command set to program saber with computer
+- Command set to adjust saber setting from a computer
 - Recharge port / kill key port
 - SPI support for secondary display, etc.
 - Dotstar support for UI, etc.
+- Support for displays (SmartLED, 7-Segment, matrix)

 ## Status & Direction